Seatis/my-teaching-materials/project/hardware/todo-app/README.md

 - Then it should remove the second item from the list
 - If it is listed it should not show up

+### Add task error handling
+- While the application is running and `-a` is entered
+- Thenit should show an error message like: `Unable to add: No task is provided`

+### Remove task error handling

+1)
+- While the application is running and `-r` is entered
+- Then it should show an error message like: `Unable to remove: No index is provided`

+2)
+- While the application is running and `-r 20` is entered
+- Then it should show an error message, if there is no todo item on that index, like: `Unable to remove: Index is out of bound`

+3)
+- While the application is running and `-r apple` is entered
+- Then it should show an error message like: `Unable to remove: Index is not a number`

 ### Check task
 - While the application is running and `-c 3` is entered
 - Then it should check the third item from the list